fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 For more information about creating greetings, see [manage-voice-applications-policies](manage-voice-applications-policies.md).

-For more information about redirecting Call Queues to Shared Voicemail, see [Call queue call exception handling](create-a-phone-system-call-queue?tabs=call-exception-handling) and [create-a-phone-system-call-queue](create-a-phone-system-call-queue?tabs=call-exception-handling-additional-messaging).
+For more information about redirecting Call Queues to Shared Voicemail, see [Call queue call exception handling](create-a-phone-system-call-queue.md?tabs=call-exception-handling) and [Additional messaging on Call queue call exception handling](create-a-phone-system-call-queue.md?tabs=call-exception-handling-additional-messaging).

 ## Location of Shared Voicemails